How JMT protects a transaction

 What JMT does

-- Records your payment under your transaction and stamps the receipt timestamp.
+- Records your payment against your transaction and confirms receipt.

-- Audits every state change with actor, role, and reason in an append-only log.
+- Records every status change with actor, role, and timestamp in an audit trail.

 What you do as buyer